Mbialowas10/Full-Stack-Notes/docs/01-ruby-and-rails-installation/03-installation-steps.md

 The Windows Subsystem for Linux (WSL) lets you run a GNU/Linux environment directly on Windows without the overhead of a traditional virtual machine or dualboot setup.

-Let's install Ubuntu Linux version on the WSL!
-Ideally on WSL2.
-Installation instructions are provided for both WSL and WSL2 below.
+Let's install Ubuntu Linux version 20.04 or higher on the WSL!
+It is recommended that you install WSL2.
+WSL1 Installation instructions are also provided below for anyone using an older PC.

 WSL2